Mössbauer effect

-The Mössbauer effect, or recoilless nuclear resonance fluorescence, is a physical phenomenon discovered by Rudolf Mössbauer in 1958.
+The Mössbauer effect, or recoilless nuclear resonance fluorescence, is a physical phenomenon, named after Rudolf Mössbauer who investigated it in 1958.
 It involves the resonant and recoil-free emission and absorption of gamma radiation by atomic nuclei bound in a solid.
 Its main application is in Mössbauer spectroscopy.

 In the Mössbauer effect, a narrow resonance for nuclear gamma emission and absorption results from the momentum of recoil being delivered to a surrounding crystal lattice rather than to the emitting or absorbing nucleus alone.
 When this occurs, no gamma energy is lost to the kinetic energy of recoiling nuclei at either the emitting or absorbing end of a gamma transition: emission and absorption occur at the same energy, resulting in strong, resonant absorption.

 History

 The interaction of X-rays with gases, particularly their attenuation and scattering, had been studied since the early years of X-ray research, and element-specific X-ray absorption phenomena had been established in the early 20th century.
-It was expected that a similar phenomenon would be found for gamma rays, which are created by nuclear transitions (as opposed to X-rays, which are typically produced by electronic transitions).
-However, attempts to observe nuclear resonance produced by gamma rays in gases failed due to energy being lost to recoil, preventing resonance (the Doppler effect also broadens the gamma-ray spectrum).
-Mössbauer observed resonance in nuclei of solid iridium, which raised the question of why gamma-ray resonance was possible in solids but not in gases.
-Mössbauer proposed that, for the case of atoms bound into a solid, a fraction of the nuclear events could occur essentially without recoil under certain circumstances.
-He attributed the observed resonance to this recoil-free fraction of nuclear events.
+It was expected that a similar phenomenon would be found for gamma rays, discovered by Paul Ulrich Villard in 1900, which are created by nuclear transitions (as opposed to X-rays, which are typically produced by electronic transitions).

-The Mössbauer effect was one of the last major discoveries in physics to be originally reported in the German language.
-The first reports in English were a pair of letters describing independent repetitions of the experiment.
+In 1903, Robert W. Wood investigated the phenomenon of fluorescence of sodium-vapor when exposed to sunlight, studied before by Gustav Heinrich Wiedemann.
+Wood noticed that the absorption spectrum was similar to the fluorescence spectrum.
+Wood wondered if the absorption of sodium vapor was modified by the fluorescence.
+This phenomena was later termed the resonance fluorescence.

+In 1929, chemist Werner Kuhn attempted to replicate the phenomena of resonance fluorescence with gamma ray sources and absorber.
+The experiment was a failure but he still published his results.
+Kuhn still theorized three properties: